WPS12TA/Li-Ion_BatteryProtector_TasmotaSocket/README.md

 The script monitors power draw and simply shuts off when the mains power intake draw starts to drop through a pre-defined threshold, having assessed the high plateau level.
 # Reporting
 It uses MQTT to publish progress and gives progress output on the Tasmota console too.
+# How to use
+The file requires 3 simple edits at the top.
+Autoexec.be file names a Berry Script which loads automatically on a Tasmota restart.
+One edit easily deactivates or reactivates the script on the next Tasmota restart.
+The next defines the base MQTT topic.
+The next is just used for version reporting.